Women in the July Uprising: Essential Then—Why Erased Now?

 Bani Abidi was born in Karachi, Pakistan, and now works between Berlin and Karachi.
 She uses video, photography, drawings and ...

-Daniel Chatard (*1996) is a German-French documentary photographer and visual researcher.
-He investigates themes revolving around power structures, collective identity, ...
+Daniel Chatard is a German-French documentary photographer and visual researcher based in Hamburg.
+His work explores power structures, collective identity, ...

 Ernest Cole was a South African photographer known for his groundbreaking 1967 book “House of Bondage”.
 In the early 1960s, ...